danishsiddiquie/DA-work/README.md

 The R markdown I have uploaded uses an open source New York Motor Vehicle Accidents Data set, acquired from (http://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95) website.
 The code consists of basic analysis of data, with a visual of accidents occurring in each Borough in New York City.
+Although the rmd file is present for the analysis, the data itself is too big to be uploaded, and thus the link above can be used to obtain the data.

 ### Prerequisites